 Professor Margaret Otlowski

-Professor Margaret Otlowski is Dean of the Faculty of Law at University of Tasmania.
-She has extensive quasi-judicial experience as member of the Commonwealth Social Security Appeals Tribunal, the Tasmanian Guardianship and Administration Board, and the Tasmanian Anti-Discrimination Tribunal.
+Margaret Otlowski is a Professor in the Faculty of Law at University of Tasmania and serves as the University’s Pro Vice-Chancellor, Culture and Wellbeing.
+She has had extensive quasi-judicial experience as member of the Commonwealth Social Security Appeals Tribunal, the Tasmanian Guardianship and Administration Board, and the Tasmanian Anti-Discrimination Tribunal.
 She has served as Chair of the University of Tasmania Social Sciences HREC for more than a decade, as well as member of the Royal Hobart Hospital’s HREC and Clinical Ethics Committee.
 She is an established health law scholar, publishing extensively in the field, and has been engaged by Commonwealth and State governments and agencies as consultant and member for various committees including as member of two NHMRC principal committees (2009-2015) – the Australian Health Ethics Committee and the Human Genetics Advisory Committee.
 In 2015, she was made a Fellow of the Australian Academy of Law.